MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/linkfree-connect-to-your-audience-with-a-single-link.md

 ### What is LinkFree?

 What is LinkFree?
-LinkFree is a FREE, open-source platform that allows you to connect to your audience with a single link, similar to services like Linktree.
+[LinkFree](https://linkfree.eddiehub.io/) is a FREE, open-source platform that allows you to connect to your audience with a single link, similar to services like Linktree.

+**🔗 Link to the website: [linkfree.eddiehub.io](https://linkfree.eddiehub.io/)**

 ---